 At the local level, fellows will be offered opportunities to learn from professionals who span the spectrum of today’s media environment in New Mexico in the following fields: radio, online/print, television, independent, public, alternative, and even mainstream media.
 Fellows will create media products (blogs/articles, radio segments, video interviews, and digital stories) on civic and social justice issues.
 These products will be published and distributed in the three major formats that Generation Justice focuses on: radio, online and television.

-GJ Journalism Fellow Christina Rodriguez engineering the audio
+GJ Fellow Christina Rodriguez engineering a live radio broadcast.